influxdata/docs-v2/content/influxdb/cloud-dedicated/query-data/execute-queries/analyze-query-plan.md

 ## Read a query plan

 Use the following steps to analyze a query plan and estimate how much work it does to complete the query.
 The same steps apply regardless of how large or complex the plan might seem.

-1. Read the query plan from the bottom up.
+1. Read the query plan from the bottom, innermost steps (the _leaf nodes_), up.
-    - Each plan in an `EXPLAIN` report is formatted as an upside-down tree in which data flows up.
+    - Plans are in _tree format_--each plan is an upside-down tree.
+    - Execution starts at the _leaf nodes_ the bottom, innermost steps in the plan.
+    - At the top, the _root node_ represents the final, encompassing execution step.
+    - Data flows from bottom to top.
-    - Each leaf node contains the _operator_ name and the parameters and data passed to the operator.
+    - Each [physical plan](#physical-plan) node starts with the _operator_ name and contains the arguments passed to the operator.
+    - DataFusion and InfluxDB operator names end in the (_-Exec_) suffix--for example: `DeduplicateExec`.
 2. Read one operator at a time and understand its job.
     Most operators are described in the [DataFusion Physical Plan documentation](https://docs.rs/datafusion/latest/datafusion/physical_plan/index.html).
     Operators not included in DataFusion may be specific to InfluxDB.
 TODO: need a list [IOx repo](https://github.com/influxdata/influxdb_iox).